coders61/streaming-api-links/README.md

 🧩 Purpose

-StreamHub is a fast navigation hub for external streaming, movie, TV show, and embed API providers only.
+StreamHub is a fast navigation hub for external streaming, embed API providers only.

 It is designed for quick access, not content hosting.